Greenland in World War II: Neutrality

 In 1941, the situation shifted towards delivery of Lend-Lease aircraft to Britain via the North Atlantic island "stepping stones."
-Again, the United Kingdom and Canada pressed for an operation to establish an airfield near Cape Farewell.
-This led the United States and the Greenland government to formalize an American protectorate to preserve the island's neutrality.
+Again, the British Empire with Britain and Canada pressed for an operation to establish an airfield near Cape Farewell.
+This led to an increased American presence to preserve the island's neutrality.
 Following surveys in 1940 and 1941, two locations for air bases were located, and a naval base established close to Ivigtut.
-The American bases and stations were codenamed under the Bluie West and Bluie East moniker.
+The American bases and stations were codenamed under the Bluie West and Bluie East monikers.

 President Franklin D. Roosevelt took a strong personal interest in Greenland's fate.
-On 9 April 1941, the anniversary of the German occupation, the Danish envoy Kauffmann, against the instructions of his government, signed an executive agreement with Secretary of State Cordell Hull, allowing the presence of American troops and making Greenland a de facto United States protectorate.
+On 9 April 1941, the anniversary of the German occupation, the Danish envoy Kauffmann, against the instructions of his government, signed an executive agreement with Secretary of State Cordell Hull, allowing the presence of American troops and making Greenland a protected state of the United States, which served British Empire interests very well.
 The cryolite mine in Ivigtut was a unique asset that made it possible for Greenland to manage fairly well economically during the war.
 The United States supplied the island and sent patrol boats to survey the east coast of Greenland although this activity was limited by seasonal ice.
 The Coast Guard, in coordination with Eske Brun, created the Northeast Greenland Sledge Patrol, consisting of 15 men, many of them former hunters in the area.
 Their task was to patrol the coast to discover any German activity.

 However, in 1941 there was no such landing, although the Norwegian resupply trawler was encountered in September.
 Among its otherwise innocuous crew and passengers was a civilian Norwegian who intended to provide weather reports for German contacts in Norway.
 This ship was seized and brought to Boston by the Coast Guard.
 In 1941, Royal Navy ships continued to interfere with weather stations on the east coast.
 A couple of reconnaissance aircraft from Norway flew over Scoresbysund.